 He was known for having served as the Quebec Branch’s Director for more than 25 years and for performing valuable services at both the branch level and the national level.

 A strong supporter of the Child Amputee (CHAMP) Program, he shared his positive outlook and knowledge with child amputees and their families at many CHAMP seminars over the years.
-He was awarded the Honourary CHAMP Membership from The War Amps for his service.
+He was awarded the Honorary CHAMP Membership from The War Amps for his service.

 Mr. Tremblay passed away on January 6, 2001.